IvanYeung0610/Plants-vs-Ants/README.md

 6/1:

 Joshua Liu: I worked on making a shovel for the game.
 It works like the other buttons for placing plants, but it removes the plant instead of placing one.
+Also changed PlantButton's cooldown animation.